Mid Mountains Legal Blog

 How long does a caveat last?

 A caveat prevents the registered owner from selling the property for 21 days from the date of service of a notice that a caveat has been lodged against the land.
-A caveator can however within the 21-day period choose to extend how long the caveat lasts by obtaining and lodging with the LRS a Supreme Court of NSW Order.
+A caveator can however within the 21-day period choose to extend how long the caveat lasts by obtaining and lodging with NSW Land Registry Services a Supreme Court of NSW Order.

 Can you have a caveat withdrawn?

 A caveat remains in effect until it is withdrawn, removed, or otherwise extinguished.
-LRS cannot register any transactions involving land while a caveat is still in force.
-A caveat can be withdrawn at any time by the caveator filling out the necessary forms and paying the fees.
+NSW Land Registry Services cannot register any transactions involving land while a caveat is still in force.
+A caveat can be withdrawn at any time by the caveator filing forms and paying fees.

 A caveat can be withdrawn in several ways.
-Most commonly a Lapsing Notice is issued by the owner of the property then served on the person/party who has lodged the caveat.
-The caveator then has 21 days from the date of service to seek an order from the Supreme Court of NSW for an order extending the operation of the caveat.
-If an order is granted, it must be lodged with LRS within a specified period of time is up.
+Most commonly a Lapsing Notice is issued by the property owner then served on the person who has lodged the caveat.
+The caveator then has 21 days from the date of service to seek an order from the Supreme Court of NSW extending the operation of the caveat.
+If an order is granted, it must be lodged with NSW Land Registry Services within a specified period.
 If the caveator takes no steps, the caveat will lapse (i.e. it will fall off the title).

-Contact us if you or someone you know needs advice or representation regarding lodging a caveat against or removing a caveat from a property.
+Contact us now for free no-obligation initial telephone advice about lodging a caveat against or removing a caveat from a property.

 You might like...